PoCInnovation/Pool2023/Software/day03/Typescript/README.md

 ```

 > Check the [documentation](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html)
-> if you are curious about TSConfig.
+> if you are curious about TSConfig and its options 👍

 As usual, you can also create a folder `src`:
 ```shell